pipoe2h/ansible-role-piddns/README.md

 Requirements
 ------------

 This role requires Ansible 2.0 or higher and the dynamic DNS record to update must be already created in your CPanel.
+For a quicker propagation of your dynamic DNS record, configure that with TTL=60.

 Role Variables
 --------------